alexeykuz-sys/supermarket_project/README.md

 #### As a first-time guest visitor:

 -   Upon visiting the website, I want to see the products available in the shop
 -   The navbar should be easy to find and contain links to search bar and my account.
 -   I should easily search products either by specific keywords or category.
 -   I should expect results to show underneath the search field.
 -   I should expect to be able to open each product and see its detailed description.
 - I should easily add product to the shopping bag and choose the quantity
 #### As a returning visitor:

 -   As a returning user, interested in using the website regularly.
 I want to see clearly, where I can register as a user or log in.
--   Upon signing up, I am redirected to my profile page.
+-   Upon signing up, I want to see my favourite products
--   The navbar is now showing new menu options to add a new recipe.
--   Now, I can start adding my favorite recipes to the website.
-I should expect the add new recipe form to be comprehensive but easy to use.
--   I expect to be able to edit and delete recipes I have added to the website.
-Edit and Delete buttons appear on the recipe page for recipes added by the user.
--   Upon pressing the edit button, I expect to be redirected to the edit page, which is similar to add recipe button and allows edit all recipe fields.
--   Upon pressing the delete button, I expect to have the warning appear on my screen, asking if I m sure I want to delete the recipe.
-I expect to have it if I pressed delete mistakenlyreally wants to delete recipe to reconfirm user's decisision.

 # [](https://github.com/alexeykuz-sys/supermarket_project#bugs-and-debugging)Bugs and Debugging